 Section 1 - Dues

-An active member shall pay membership dues in the sum to be determined from time to time by the membership.
+An active member shall pay base membership dues in the sum to be determined from time to time by the membership.
 Half of the dues shall be paid on or before April 1 and the other half on or before September 1.
 Members will be allowed the option of having their dues paid on a quarterly basis or monthly basis via automatic charge to their credit card.

 For new applicants to the Association, six months of appropriate dues for membership level are due at application for membership.
 Should the application for membership be rejected, then the monies shall be returned to the applicant.